rappo-ai/ask-my-doctor/README.md

 Install VS Code with Remote-Containers extension. (https://code.visualstudio.com/download)

-### OSX devcontainer setup
-- Install Docker Desktop (see instructions on https://www.docker.com/)
-- Clone this repository and open it with VS Code.
-Launch as devcontainer when prompted.

 ### Windows devcontainer setup
 - Install WSL 2 (Windows Subsystem for Linux) first along with a Linux distribution (such as Ubuntu 20.04) (https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 - Install Docker Desktop and configure it to use WSL (see instructions on https://www.docker.com/)